AIM2: Function

 AIM2 is a component of the innate immune system that functions as a cytoplasmic dsDNA sensor playing a role in antiviral and antibacterial defenses, as well as in autoimmune diseases involving self DNA.
 Together with the adaptor ASC protein AIM2 forms a caspase-1 activating complex known as the AIM2 inflammasome.
+This AIM2 inflammasome can also be an integral component of a larger cell death-inducing complex called the AIM2-PANoptosome that drives PANoptosis.

 The first step in the formation of AIM2 inflammasome is DNA binding.
 The HIN domain of AIM2 binds to both strands of B-form dsDNA (either viral, bacterial, or even host) in a sequence-independent manner.
 However, the DNA sequence must be at least 80 base pairs in length.
 The interaction is mainly electrostatic, where positively charged amino acid residues are coordinating with phosphates and sugar moieties on DNA backbone.
 Binding of dsDNA displaces PYD domain, which then engages the downstream inflammasome adaptor protein ASC through homotypic PYD-PYD interactions.
 ASC is a bipartite PYD-CARD-containing protein.
 CARD domain of ASC recruits procaspase-1 (CARD-CARD interaction) to the complex creating the basic structural elements of the AIM2 inflammasome.
 Caspase-1 autoactivates and processes cleavage of pro-IL-1β, pro-IL-18, and gasdermin D. The N-terminal fragment of gasdermin D induces pyroptosis that allows mature cytokines IL-1β, and IL-18 to be released from the cell.

+AIM2 can also induce PANoptosis, a prominent innate immune, inflammatory, and lytic cell death pathway initiated by innate immune sensors and driven by caspases and receptor-interacting protein kinases (RIPKs) through PANoptosomes.
+PANoptosomes are multi-protein complexes assembled by germline-encoded pattern-recognition receptor(s) (PRRs) (innate immune sensor(s)) in response to pathogens, including bacterial, viral, and fungal infections, as well as pathogen-associated molecular patterns, damage-associated molecular patterns, cytokines, and homeostatic changes during infections, inflammatory conditions, and cancer.
+To form the PANoptosome, the AIM2 inflammasome further interacts with caspase-8, FADD, RIPK3, and RIPK1 in response to specific pathogens, including Francisella novicida and herpes simplex virus 1 (HSV1), to drive PANoptosis.